How The 42 Engine Works

 Why Not Now?

-This mechanism requires a meaningful volume of votes and time to detect patterns.
-We believe in getting the foundation right first โ€” transparent 5-Pillar scoring, value-weighted voting, and district-level tracking โ€” before layering on longitudinal fairness adjustments.
-We're building in public, and this page will update as the system evolves.
+Building these analytical tools requires a robust dataset of user votes and discourse.
+We believe in getting the foundation right first โ€” transparent scoring, value-weighted voting, and verifiable identity โ€” before layering on automated dissent analysis.

 This methodology document is a living document.
 The scoring rubric, formula, and AI model are subject to refinement as we learn from community feedback.